The training program part 2

 2. After Hours' Emergency Coverage

 There are over 5,400 students who live on campus during the academic year.
-One of the services offered by the Counseling and Career Development Center is after hours' emergency coverage for on-campus students.
+One of the services offered by the University Counseling Center is after hours' emergency coverage for on-campus students.
 The interns serve as the primary responders to after hour emergencies with supervision backup by senior staff.
 The interns are responsible for carrying the pager in a 5-6 week rotation cycle.
 During the fifth-sixth week, a senior staff member carries the pager.
 When interns are on-call, their supervisors carry a back-up pager and are contacted for consultation whenever an intern responds to a crisis situation.

 Emergency issues include: suicidal ideation, domestic violence, rape, alcohol and/or drug intoxication, self-destructive behaviors, and crisis debriefing.
 Interns will learn the techniques of emergency assessment, how to coordinate university and community resources, and providing follow-up care.
 In addition, each intern will receive training in Critical Incident Stress Management at both individual and group levels.